weechat/weechat/UPGRADING.md

 received in callbacks (see also issue [#1389](https://github.com/weechat/weechat/issues/1389)).

-Note: there are no changes for Python 2 (which is now deprecated and should not be used any more), the strings sent to callbacks are always of type `str`, and may contain invalid UTF-8 data, in the cases mentioned in the WeeChat scripting guide.
+Note: there are no changes for Python 2 (which is now deprecated and should not be used anymore), the strings sent to callbacks are always of type `str`, and may contain invalid UTF-8 data, in the cases mentioned in the WeeChat scripting guide.